-Soft Landing: Take an inflated inner tube and put the waded up parachute in the center.
-Have kids hold your hand and jump off a small chair or bean bag chair into the center of the inner tube.
+Soft Landing: Take an inflated inner tube and put the waded up parachute in the centre.
+Have kids hold your hand and jump off a small chair or beanbag chair into the centre of the inner tube.

 These are just a few of the parachute games I play with my little friends.
 They had such a blast.
 I really see they imagination working and we all get a workout 🙂